My daughter turned nine on April 24.

 Each year on this day, we celebrate the greatest gift that I could have ever been given.
 Even though she stole my birthday, the day she came into this world will always be my favorite.

 As she’s getting older, it is both fantastic and unbelievably scary watching her grow into her person.

 From the moment my cheese ball was born, she’s been a big baby.

-I mean just look at how tall she is for her age!
+I mean, just look at how tall she is for her age!

 The journey of Motherhood is not easy, and my daughter has taught me many valuable life lessons these last nine years.

-There have been lot of times where I’ve had to take a step back and re-think what I expect from her because, although she looks older, she’s still a little kid.
+There have been a lot of times where I’ve had to take a step back and re-think what I expect from her because, although she looks older, she’s still a little kid.

-But then there are other moments where I’m thrown off a little and say, “Wait is she trying to take advantage of my love?”
+But then there are other moments where I’m thrown off a little and say, “Wait, is she trying to take advantage of my love?”

-Real life pressures have helped me realize that motherhood is not something you can figure out 100% of the time, despite the image that that perfect social media moms try to sell.
+Real-life pressures have helped me realize that Motherhood is not something you can figure out 100% of the time, despite the image that that perfect social media moms try to sell.